ThorTuwy/WallaReq/README.md

 You need python3 and node installed on your system.

+Also for better code autocompletion is recommended to run "auto-code-generator" main.py script in order to get all templates and interface bouth for backend and frontend

 ## Run the project

 For development I recomend to use the devstart.sh script: